 However, when a credit user is being irresponsible with their credit products, for example, they’ve opened too many credit accounts or made late payments, their credit score is going to drop.
 Then, once a consumer has bad credit, it can be very difficult for them to improve it and can impede them from securing loans and other credit products, in the future, when they really need them.

 Credit Score 101

-In Canada, a good credit score averages anywhere from 680-900, while a score lower than 500 means that a consumer has bad credit.
-There are 5 major factors that will determine how a credit bureau calculates your credit score:
+In Canada, a good credit score averages anywhere from 680-900, while a score lower than 600 means that a consumer has bad credit.
+There are 5 major factors that will determine how a credit bureau calculates your credit score.

-- Your Record of Debt/Utilization amounts to 30%.
-This is determined by the amount of debt you’re carrying, weighed against the amount of available credit you have.
-For instance, if your credit card has a $5,000 limit, and you max it out from month to month, then only make the minimum payments, your credit score will drop.
+30% of your credit score is based on the debt you carry.
+This is determined by the amount of debt you’re carrying, as well as your credit utilization ratio.
+This ratio is determined by comparing your credit card balance to your available limit.
+For instance, if your credit card has a $5,000 limit, and you max it out from month to month, then only make the minimum payments, your credit score will be affected.

-- Your Credit Length amounts to 15%.
+Amounts to 15% of your credit score.
 The more time you’ve had a credit account open, and have been using that account responsibly, the higher your credit score will be.
 So, if you have multiple cards and are thinking about cancelling one or more of them, make sure that you cancel the most recent ones.

 How to Improve Your Credit Score